What is Logic Apps and its Benefits

+What is Logic Apps And why is it so useful?
 Microsoft services always stays at the top because it innovates rapidly according to the changing times.
 Suppose there is a ticket that a customer had raised.
 Through Language Understanding Cognitive Service, the tone of the message could be understood.
 The issue could be tracked after creating an item on SharePoint.
-If the customer already exists in the database, you can add them to your salesforce CRM and sending an acknowledgment email to the customer.
+If the customer already exists in the database, you can add them to your salesforce CRM and send an acknowledgment email to the customer.
 How do we connect all the apps?
-That is where Logic App comes handy.
+That is where Logic App (logic apps management) comes in handy.

 What are Azure Logic Apps?